osalvador/ReplicaDB/docs/docs.md

 # 1. Introduction

-ReplicaDB is primarily a command line, portable and cross-platform tool for data replication between a source and a sink databases.
-Its main objective is performance, implementing all the specific DataBase engine techniques to achieve the best performance for each of them, either as a source or as a sink.
+ReplicaDB is primarily a command line, portable and cross-platform tool for data replication between source and sink databases.
+Its main objective is performance, implementing database engine-specific techniques to achieve optimal performance for each database, whether used as a source or sink.

 ReplicaDB follows the Convention over configuration design, so the user will introduce the minimum parameters necessary for the replication process, the rest will be default.

 # 2. Basic Usage

 With ReplicaDB, you can _replicate_ data between relational databases and non-relational databases.
 The input to the replication process is a database table or custom query.
-ReplicaDB will read the source table row-by-row and the output of this replication process is q table in the sink database containing a copy of the source table.
+ReplicaDB will read the source table row-by-row and the output of this replication process is a table in the sink database containing a copy of the source data.
 The replication process is performed in parallel.

 By default, ReplicaDB will truncate the sink table before populating it with data, unless `--sink-disable-truncate false` is indicated.